DavidGolodetsky/GeekScore/README.md

 3. Create your branch, and a pull request

 ### How to start up the project?
-If you're using docer:
-1. Run `cd GeekScore-2/docker`
-2. Run `docker-compose up --build`
-3. The app will be available at http://localhost:8080/
-4. Since you already have an Image of the app.
-Next time you want to start it just run `docker-compose up` OR
 1. Run `npm i` inside the root folder
 2. Start Backend: run `npm run serve`
 3. Go to **client** folder `cd client` and run `npm i --legacy-peer-deps`